usc-cloud/floe2/INSTALL.md

 ```
     chmod a+x bin/floe.py

     #Start zookeeper.
-(For convinience, a dev version of zookeeper is provided with Floe2.
+(For convenience, a dev version of zookeeper is provided with Floe2.
 Do not use this for production environment.)
     bin/floe.py dev-zookeeper &

     #Start coordinator
     bin/floe.py coordinator &

+    #Start multiple containers on a single machine.
+Each with it own range of network ports.
+    #Note that the floe.flake.port config property is used to specify the starting port number to be used by flakes in that container.
+    #You may use any number of -Dconfig.property=value options to override properties mentioned in the config file.
+    bin/floe.py container -Dfloe.flake.port=7000 &
-    #Start container
+    bin/floe.py container -Dfloe.flake.port=8000 &
-    bin/floe.py container &
+    bin/floe.py container -Dfloe.flake.port=9000 &

     #to run the sample HelloWorld Application. (go to the floe2 home directory)
     bin/floe.py jar floe-examples/target/floe-examples-0.1-SNAPSHOT.jar edu.usc.pgroup.HelloWorldApp